cbeck88/strict-variant/README.md

 easy variant
 -------------

-Additionally, we provide a template `easy_variant` which takes care of these details if you don't care to be bothered by the compiler about a throwing move / dynamic allocation.
+We provide a template `easy_variant` which takes care of these details if you don't care to be bothered by the compiler about a throwing move / dynamic allocation.

 (Some programmers would prefer that the compiler not start making dynamic allocations without a warning though, just because some `noexcept` annotation was not deduced the way they expected.
 But programmer convenience is a good thing too.)